87andrewh/WeirdAntiCheatIdeas/README.md

 - Rollback competitive game changes if a cheater is later detected
 - Incentivize players to help with crowdsourced detection
 - Reward cheaters for staying in isolated lobbies
-- Game modes that satisfy desires of cheaters
+- Game modes that satisfy the desires of cheaters

 ### Note on Hack vs. Hack
 - HvH can be a great mode with competitive integrity, save for problems with balance.
-- Hard to get into because it requires investment in VPN and VM/seperate machine.
+- Hard to get into because it requires investment in VPN and VM/separate machine.
 - Rewards decision making over mechanical aim in fights.
-- Rewards strategy and teamplay over positional gamesense and information control.
+- Rewards strategy and teamplay over positional game sense and information control.
 - Rewards usage, tuning, and creation of tools.
-- Best case scenario, reduce cheating a little bit.
+- Hopefully reduce casual cheating a little bit.
 Ineffective at deterring people who hack to win.

 ### Industry Goals:
 - Anti-cheat developer community of scale similar to anti-malware community?
 Journals?
 Conferences?